-The 3084 is organized into two sides; Side A and Side B. Each side is essentially a 3081 K processor.
+The 3084 is organized into two sides; the A-side and the B-side.
+Each side is essentially a 3081K/KX processor.
 Each side is identical with respect to central processors, storage, and channels.
-For storage, a 64 megabyte system must have 32 megabytes on each side.
-A 48 megabyte system must have 24 megabytes on each side, and a 32 megabyte system must have 16 megabytes on each side.
+For storage, a 128 megabyte system must have 64 megabytes on each side; a 96 megabyte system must have 48 megabytes on each side; a 64 megabyte system must have 32 megabytes on each side; a 48 megabyte system must have 24 megabytes on each side; and a 32 megabyte system must have 16 megabytes on each side.
 The 48 3084 channels are symmetric by definition, 24 on each side.
-The central processors are also symmetric by definition; CPO and CP2 on Side A, CP1 and CP3 on Side B. The only exception to the symmetry rule are the Channel To Channel Adapters.
+The central processors are also symmetric by definition; CP0 and CP2 on the A-side, CP1 and CP3 on the B-side.
+The only exception to the symmetry rule are the Channel To Channel Adapters.
 A different number of CTCs (up to two) can be attached to each side.

 The 3084 can be operated in two modes; single image mode and partitioned mode.
 In single image mode, both sides (all four central processors) operate under control of a single copy of MVS/XA.
-In partitioned mode, each side operates as an independent system with the processing power that is approximately equivalent to a 3081 K.
+In partitioned mode, each side operates as an independent system with the processing power that is approximately equivalent to a 3081K/KX.

-&lt;sup>6 MVS/XA is the only System Control Program (SCP) support for the 3084 operating in single image mode.
+MVS/XA is the only System Control Program (SCP) support for the 3084 operating in single image mode.